What Does a Policy Analyst Do?

 - Educational Requirements

 - Information gathering: The first step in any project is to identify an issue and compile information about it.
-Statistical data are particularly important for policy analysts.
-They may be responsible for generating statistical data (via surveys and other methods) or compiling existing data.
+Statistical data is particularly important for policy analysts.
+They may be responsible for generating statistical data (via surveys and other data collection methods) or compiling existing data.

-- Information distribution: Policy analysts develop written reports that explain their findings and recommend solutions.
-They distribute this information to a broad range of stakeholders, including government agencies, individual politicians, the media, the public and academia.
-Some analysts may also publicize their findings by writing editorials or magazine articles.
+- Information distribution: Policy analysts write reports to explain their findings and recommendations, sharing them with stakeholders such as government agencies, politicians, the media and the public.
+Some may also publish their insights in editorials or articles.

 - Value judgments: Value judgments are at the heart of all laws.
 Some policy analysts philosophize about the ethical questions that underlie public policies.